 I disagree with a lot of what was said in the speech.
 A priest doesn't have to be in every community.
 The church is called to be present in every community and that is more than a Priest.
 That doesn't equal presence.
 The Church fails to be present to a huge number still.
 I'd like to make a correction.
-The Deanery Implementation Team is not entirely in the gift of the Archdeacons.
+The Deanery Implementation Team is not in the gift of the Archdeacons.
 The process and decision is a collaborative one.
-In theory I could appoint a DIT, but I choose to ask others for ideas and willing and then invite Deanery Synod to approve the membership.